AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/working-with-multiple-source-git-repositories.md

 </project>
 ```

-Such a root pom is pushed to a branch in Cloud Manager's git repository.
-Then the two projects need to be setup to automatically forward changes to Cloud Manager's git repository.
+Such a root pom is pushed to a branch in Cloud Manager's Git Repository.
+Then the two projects need to be setup to automatically forward changes to Cloud Manager's Git Repository.

 For example, a GitHub action can be triggered by a push to a branch in project A. The action will checkout project A and the Cloud Manager Git repository and copy all contents from project A to the directory `project-a` in Cloud Manager's Git repository and then commit-push the change.
 For example, a change on the main branch in project A is automatically pushed to the main branch in Cloud Manager's git repository.
 Of course, there could be a mapping between branches like a push to a branch named "dev" in project A is pushed to a branch named "development" in Cloud Manager's Git repository.
-A similar setup needs to be done for project B.
+Similar steps are required for Project B.

 Depending on the branching strategy and workflows, the syncing can be configured for different branches.
 If the used Git repository does not provide a concept similar to GitHub actions, an integration via Jenkins (or similar) is possible as well.
 In this case a webhook triggers a Jenkins job which does the work.